deoliang/discussion-board/README.md

 - No verification such as sending user an email was needed to be implemented for the signup process
 - Default behaviour of a successful sign up of a user is logging in as that new user
 - No routing needs to be implemented, server-side routing would have been chosen if it was needed, as it offers much better security than client-side routing on authenticated routes.
+- Logging in and out very fast can lead to the Meteor Tracker recompute function throwing an exception, leading to blank renders, to be resolved by refreshing the page, which might be a limitation of the meteor framework